 The fair value of each stock option and warrant grant is estimated on the date of grant using the Black-Scholes option-pricing model.
-During the fiscal years ended September 30, 2018 and 2017, the Company granted 0 and 137,268 options and warrants to purchase shares of common stock under the 2012 Plan.
+During the fiscal years ended September 30, 2019 and 2018, the Company granted no options and warrants to purchase shares of common stock under the 2012 Plan.
 The warrants for Board members vest immediately and expire five years from grant date and warrants or options issued to employees vest annually over either a two to three-year period and expire five years after the final vesting date of the grant.
-The Company recorded expense of \$169,041 and \$244,093 for the fiscal years ended September 30, 2018 and 2017, respectively, related to the issuance and vesting of outstanding stock options and warrants.
+The Company recorded expense of \$21,231 and \$169,041 for the fiscal years ended September 30, 2019 and 2018, respectively, related to the issuance and vesting of outstanding stock options and warrants.

-As of September 30, 2018, no compensation expense associated with unvested stock options and warrants issued previously to members of the Board of Directors will be recognized over the next year.
+As of September 30, 2019, no compensation expense associated with unvested stock options and warrants issued previously to members of the Board of Directors will be recognized over the next year.